BenBoZ/benboz.github.io/_posts/blog/2017-02-20-Structured-debugging.md

 It is now clear that somehow when `5` is in the middle the `find_max` function fails.
 We have now isolated the problem to inputs where the max is in the middle position.
+We've answered the question: _What happens only in a bad/unwanted situation?_

+In a future post I'm writing, I want to explain more concrete isolation techniques.

 ### After isolation